gormes/WPI-Ewaste/README.md

 * News Source Code Breakdown.xlsx: Breakdown of codes between each news origin country.
 * News Source Location Counts.xlsx: Comparision of location mentions between each news origin country.
 * Percentage of Articles Relating to Each Code.xlsx: Shows the percentages of each code across each source type
-* Years First Mentions.xlsx: Shows the first year every location was mentioned=
+* Years First Mentions.xlsx: Shows the first year every location was mentioned

 ### MySQL Database
 This database relates each article, by article id, to its citation, year of publication, E-waste hub locations mentioned, and the topics addressed.
 This information is split between 7 relations described below.
 Additionally, there are views which show relationships we found were the most relevant.